-Another approach to evaluating sources is to ask your self a series of questions that address: Currency, Relevance, Authority, Accuracy, and Purpose (CRAAP).
-This process not only helps you determine credibility but also relevance.
+A good approach to evaluating sources is to ask yourself a series of questions that address: Currency, Relevance, Authority, Accuracy, and Purpose (CRAAP).
+This process not only helps you determine credibility but also relevance. (printer-friendly pdf)

 Currency: To determine if the date of publication of the information is suitable for your speech.

 What is the copyright, publication, or posting date?